alexb7217/Minimal-Deployable-Django/README.md

 The default Procfile needs to be manually set to your project name:
 `- web: gunicorn {{ project_name }}.wsgi --log-file `
 `+ web: gunicorn django-project-name.wsgi --log-file `

+Do the usual git add / commit stuff after files are changed and ready.

 Should be ready to git push!
 `git push dokku master`